If you’re looking to get more press for your Kickstarter campaign, creating a press release is one of the first steps.

 Don’t be afraid to reach out to blogs.
 Blogs may not have as large of a following as a traditional media outlet, but they are still valuable.
 Reach out to them the same way you would a journalist.

 Reach out to major media organizations which previously covered Kickstarter campaigns.
 They are more likely to cover your campaign.
-Let them know what article you saw that they published.
+To make a connection, let them know which published crowdfunding article you read.

 Now that you have written a complete press release for your Kickstarter campaign you may want to think about creating a press kit.
 A press kit includes other relevant information for the media.
-This includes images, quotes, facts, and high-resolution images.
+This includes additionals quotations, facts, and high-resolution images.
 We wrote an article about how to put together a press kit for your Kickstarter campaign here.

 You Did It!